JuliaDiff/HyperDualNumbers.jl/README.md

 ### TBD

+Wish list:

+1) A generic hyper-number package to support multiple types (Complex, Double & Dual) and variable order (e.g. order 1 is dual, order 2 is as in this package, etc.)
-1) Graphs (as in Jeffrey Fike's paper)
+2) Graphs (as in Jeffrey Fike's paper)
-2) Profiling
+3) Profiling
-3) Compare with Standard Library
+4) Compare with Standard Library
-4) Cross-validate with other relevant Julia packages
+5) Cross-validate with other relevant Julia packages
-5) Make it a proper package, e.g. dependencies. etc.
+6) Make it a proper package, e.g. dependencies. etc.